KingsleyAmankwah/KingsleyAmankwah/README.md

-Hey there 👋 I'm Kingsley
+Hey there 👋 my name is Kingsley
 =========================

 Software Engineer and Technical Writer